Finite element approximation for the fractional eigenvalue problem: Introduction and Main Results

-Having established the convergence of the discrete problem to the continuous one, we aim to study the order of such convergence.
-Our procedure is in the same spirit as in \cite{Boffi}, and we prove the following results
+Having established the convergence of the discrete problem to the continuous, we next state the order of such a convergence.
+To this end, we need to provide a Sobolev regularity result.
+This, in turn, requires some additional assumptions on the domain.
+We prove the following. \begin{proposition} Let $\W \subset \rn$ be a Lipschitz domain satisfying the exterior ball condition and let $u$ be an eigenfunction of $(-\Delta)^s$ in $\W$ with homogeneous Dirichlet boundary conditions.
+Then, $u \in \widetilde{H}^{s+\nicefrac12-\eps}(\W)$ for any $\eps > 0.$